Examples Of Wrongful Termination with Checklist

 - Were other similarly situated employees treated differently than you were?

 - Did your employer fire you for exercising a legal right?

-If you answered “yes” to any of these questions, you should consider speaking to a lawyer about a possible claim for wrongful termination.
+If you answered “yes” to any of these questions, you should consider speaking to an employment attorney in San Diego about a possible claim for wrongful termination.